Why Is Nutrition Important When Exercising?

 This is the same domino effect with many other medical conditions, and it can oftentimes be avoided or minimized with exercise.

 Nutrition and exercise not only complement each other but they need each other.
 Even if you eat a perfectly balanced diet you need to exercise to burn the calories.
-You also need to exercise to strengthen your muscles.
+You also need to exercise to strengthen your muscles, heart, and lungs.

 Food gives you energy, and you need energy to exercise.
 After you exercise you need food to restore your energy.
 The best energy comes from glucose, which your body extracts from carbohydrates.